mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 Church members should not seek the autographs of General Authorities, General Officers, or Area Seventies.
 Nor should members ask these leaders to sign their scriptures, hymnals, or programs.
 Doing so detracts from their sacred callings and the spirit of meetings.
 It also could prevent them from greeting other members.

-Members should not take photographs of General Authorities, General Officers, or Area Seventies in chapels.
+Members should not take photographs of General Authorities, General Officers, or Area Seventies in chapels during meetings (see [29.8](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number70-p430#title_number70)).

 38.8.5